danielsaidi/website_danielsaidi/collections/_lyrics/deed/deed-did-it/like-an-eagle.md

 While I...

 While I fly,
-while I soar like an eagle in the sky
+While I soar like an eagle in the sky
 I wanna fly
 I wanna soar like an eagle in the sky

 It's the way you live
-in your strive-less ways
+In your strive-less ways
 The way you live
-is a goddamn waste
+Is a goddamn waste

 Seems like you've settled for the ground below
 Have you, have you?